abhishek-kumar-code/Redfish_Public/Specification.md

 With the popularity of RESTful APIs, there are nearly as many RESTful interfaces as there are applications.
 While following REST patterns helps promote good practices, due to design differences between the many RESTful APIs there is no interoperability between them.

-OData defines a set of common RESTful conventions and markup which, if adopted, provides for interoperability between APIs.
+OData defines a set of common RESTful conventions and annotations which, if adopted, provides for interoperability between APIs.

 Adopting OData conventions for describing Redfish Schema, URL conventions, and naming and structure of common properties in a JSON payload, not only encapsulate best practices for RESTful APIs but further enables Redfish Services to be consumed by a growing ecosystem of generic client libraries, applications, and tools.